Free SEO and lead teardown

 Are calls, forms, quote requests, booking links, and mobile actions easy enough for a real customer?

-Rebuild fit
+Revamp fit

 Is the current platform still helping, or is it making simple design, SEO, and ownership improvements harder than they should be?